Computing, connectivity and capability requirements

 Deakin courses increasingly require reliable broadband internet connectivity, with upload and download capacity.
 At Deakin campuses and learning centres, this connectivity is available through wireless connection (for portable devices) and through shared computing facilities in libraries and computer labs.
 Students can also access the wireless connection (eduroam) at many institutions worldwide.

 For Cloud (online) learning, students need an internet service provider (ISP).
+If you have an National Broadband Network (NBN), Cable or ADSL broadband plan with your ISP, your internet connection should provide sufficient speed to download required study materials and to engage in online learning activities associated with your Deakin course.
+If you rely on your 3G or 4G mobile phone technology to access the internet (and Deakin learning resources) then the speed at which you can do so may vary widely depending on your location and in the worst cases, may constrain your learning engagement with Deakin.
 Deakin University has negotiated a broadband scheme for students and staff with Telstra, which allows for an unlimited amount of data to be streamed from the Deakin University website, free of usage charges.
 Refer to the Telstra Broadband Offer page for further details.

 Some specific activities, such as uploading and/or downloading of large files, may be more efficiently conducted at a Deakin campus or learning centre.
 This is particularly the case for media-rich files, such as videos to/from YouTube, Vimeo or DeakinAir.